Social Media Marketing for Accountants

 The content that wins work is rarely the most clever.
 It is the content that makes a prospect think "these people understand my situation".

-Case-led content is especially effective.
+Case-led content is especially effective, especially if it is shared anecdotally or as storytelling posts.
 Not because you need to reveal confidential details, but because specific scenarios make your expertise tangible.
-A post explaining how you helped a client improve reporting, prepare for due diligence or identify margin leakage is far more persuasive than saying you provide a high-quality service.
+A post explaining how you helped a client improve reporting, prepare for due diligence or identify margin leakage is far more persuasive than sharing 5 reasons you provide a high-quality service.

 Opinion also matters.
 Accountants often avoid taking a stance because they want to appear careful and balanced.
 Fair enough.
 But if every post sounds neutral, forgettable and technically safe, your content will not stand out.
 Buyers are drawn to firms that can interpret what is happening in the market and explain what it means commercially.